tektoncd/pipeline/docs/tutorial.md

 ```

 The status of type `Succeeded = True` shows the pipeline ran successfully, also
-the status of individual task runs are shown.
+the status of individual Task runs are shown.